42 Aircraft Propellers

 Helical Tip Mach Number

-As the values of and airspeed increase, a concern is that the tip speed of the propeller can approach supersonic conditions.
-If this occurs, the propeller will lose efficiency and produce much noise.
-This reduction in efficiency means that more power is required to produce the same amount of thrust, which can adversely affect fuel consumption and overall performance.
+As airspeed and the values of increase, a concern is that the tip speed of the propeller can approach supersonic conditions.
+If this condition occurs, the propeller will lose propulsive efficiency and also produce more noise.
+This reduction in efficiency means that more power is required to produce the same amount of thrust, which can adversely affect fuel consumption and overall flight performance.
 Supersonic airflow generates shock waves, resulting in a dramatic increase in noise levels from a propeller.
 A propeller’s noise is a significant concern in aviation, impacting passenger comfort, community acceptance, and regulatory compliance.

 and so the helical tip speed of the propeller is